ScottJams/scottjams.github.io/index.markdown

 </details>

-Some states might share a lot of functionality.
+1Some states might share a lot of functionality.
 For example, the actions we are able to perform in the `IdleState` and `WalkingState` are largely the same.
 To avoid code duplication, `GroundedState` inherits from `PlayerState` and adds common behaviours which dictate how our Player can move and act when grounded. `IdleState` and `WalkingState` then derive their base behaviour from `GroundedState` and can add their own specific functionality if required.

 The following demonstrates this with very simple movement: